 Xavi Simons: Chelsea and Tottenham Hotspur target in London ahead of possible Premier League move

-Xavi Simons set to hold talks about his future in London this week with Spurs interested in signing the Netherlands international but Chelsea seen as frontrunners for his signature; RB Leipzig ace could cost around £60m; Spurs also want a winger and centre-back before window closes
+Xavi Simons set to hold talks about his future in London this week with Spurs holding positive discussions for the Netherlands international; Chelsea still considering offer; RB Leipzig ace could cost around £60m; Spurs also want a winger and centre-back before window closes

 Xavi Simons is in London to hold talks about his future amid interest from Chelsea and Tottenham.